navya-tripathi/derivatives-risk-engine/README.md

 S(t+dt) = S(t) × exp((μ - 0.5σ²)dt + σ√dt × Z)

 Simulated 10,000 paths for SPY with historically estimated parameters (μ = 12.5%, σ = 17.1%).
-Empirically validated where GBM breaks down by comparing simulated and historical return distributions: historical SPY returns exhibit kurtosis of 11.04 versus GBM's theoretical 3.0 — nearly 4× the tail risk.
-QQ plot confirms systematic deviation at both tails, motivating the Heston stochastic volatility extension.
+Empirically validated where GBM breaks down by comparing simulated and historical return distributions: historical SPY returns exhibit kurtosis of 11.04 versus GBM's theoretical 3.0, nearly 4× the tail risk.
+The QQ plot confirms systematic deviation at both tails, motivating the Heston stochastic volatility extension.

 ### 2. Monte Carlo Option Pricing
 Built a Monte Carlo pricer for European, Asian, and Barrier options under the risk-neutral measure.
-Key implementation detail: paths simulated with drift μ = r - q (risk-free rate minus dividend yield), not historical drift — ensuring consistency with Black-Scholes pricing.
+Key implementation detail: paths simulated with drift μ = r - q (risk-free rate minus dividend yield), not historical drift ensuring consistency with Black-Scholes pricing.
 At 100,000 simulations, MC price converges to Black-Scholes with 0.19% error.

 Exotic options priced:
-- **Asian calls:** Average price over path life — 55.9% cheaper than vanilla at same strike due to averaging reducing effective payoff volatility
+- **Asian calls:** Average price over path life was 55.9% cheaper than vanilla at same strike due to averaging reducing effective payoff volatility
 - **Barrier knock-out/knock-in:** Parity relationship (knock-out + knock-in = vanilla) verified exactly, confirming implementation correctness

 ### 3. Black-Scholes Greeks
 Complete analytical implementation of all first and second-order Greeks: Delta, Gamma, Vega, Theta, Rho, Vanna, Volga.
 Plotted as 3D surfaces over (spot, time-to-expiry) space.
 Key findings:

-- Gamma spikes to 0.031 near expiry and ATM — the "dangerous zone" for market makers
+- Gamma spikes to 0.031 near expiry and ATM which is the "dangerous zone" for market makers
-- Theta reaches -264 per day for near-expiry ATM options — dramatic time decay
+- Theta reaches -264 per day for near-expiry ATM options showing dramatic time decay
-- Vanna and Volga second-order cross-Greeks computed and visualized — used in practice for hedging volatility exposure
+- Vanna and Volga second-order cross-Greeks computed and visualized as used in practice for hedging volatility exposure

 ### 4. Implied Volatility Surface
 Constructed a live implied volatility surface from real SPY options chain data via yfinance.
 Used Newton-Raphson root-finding to back out implied volatility from market option prices.
 Applied liquidity filters: minimum bid > $0.05, maximum bid-ask spread < 50%, OTM options only (puts below spot, calls above spot).

 Key findings from June 2026 SPY options:
-- ATM implied vol: **10.6%** — consistent with recent realized volatility
+- ATM implied vol: **10.6%** which is consistent with recent realized volatility
-- OTM put implied vol: **22.6%** — reflecting the crash risk premium
+- OTM put implied vol: **22.6%** reflecting the crash risk premium
 - The volatility skew (higher IV for OTM puts) is the market's correction for GBM's failure to price tail risk

 Heston stochastic volatility model calibrated to market IV surface.
 Calibration requires options spanning multiple maturities (1 month to 2 years) for reliable parameter identification; near-term weekly options do not provide sufficient term structure to distinguish the model's five parameters.
 This is a known limitation of short-dated option chains, not a limitation of the implementation.